-Free cash flow (see "Presentation of Non-GAAP Measurements" below for the definition of free cash flow) was \$190.9 million and \$212.1 million for the years 2021 and 2020, respectively.
-The decrease from 2020 to 2021 was primarily due to an increase in the net cash from operations offset by a decrease in working capital.
+Free cash flow (see "Presentation of Non-GAAP Measurements" below for the definition of free cash flow) was \$53.0 million and \$190.9 million for the years 2022 and 2021, respectively.
+The decrease from 2021 to 2022 was primarily due to a decrease in the net cash from operations and an increase in capital expenditures.